potassco/clinguin/docs/clinguin/development/index.rst

 Angular development
 -------------------

-For angular development you must have the source code.
+For Angular development, you must have the source code.

 .. toctree::
     :maxdepth: 1